 fi

-run_once_— runs once, then never again (tracked by content hash)run_onchange_— runs when the script content changesrun_— runs every time
+run_once_- runs once, then never again (tracked by content hash)run_onchange_- runs whenever the script content changesrun_- runs every time

 Why mise?

-I used asdf for years.
-It works, but:
+I ran asdf for years.
+It works, but it has rough edges:

-- No native support for config in dotfiles
+- No native way to keep its config in your dotfiles

 - Config lives in